KhronosGroup/OpenCL-Guide/chapters/programming_opencl_kernels.md

 To offset this portability problem, and to enable a richer language and compiler ecosystem, Khronos has defined a cross-vendor, portable intermediate program representation called [SPIR-V](https://www.khronos.org/spir/).
 An increasing number of OpenCL implementations are supporting ingestion of offline-compiled kernel programs in the SPIR-V format.

 SPIR-V enables independent innovation by the compiler and silicon communities.
 Compiler front ends that generate SPIR-V kernels that can be ingested and executed by any OpenCL driver that understands the SPIR-V format.
-For example the  [C++ for OpenCL](cpp_for_opencl.md) open source front-end and compilers for SYCL can generate SPIR-V code.
+For example the  [C++ for OpenCL](cpp_for_opencl.md) open source front-end and compilers for [SYCL](https://www.khronos.org/sycl/) can generate SPIR-V code.
+Both languages bring C++ functionality to the OpenCL programming.
+While C++ for OpenCL allows using C++ features in the traditional OpenCL kernel code, SYCL provides single-source C++ solution both for host and kernel code.

 <p align="center">
 <br>